dorjeematho-7/N-Way-Set-Associative-Cache/README.md

 since retrieving data from the main memory takes many cycles, I added a mem_ready flag to tell the cache controller when the main memory is ready to send the requested data

-note: since this module is not apart of the cache and is just used for testing, a good chunk of the logic was not written by me.
+note: since this module is not apart of the cache and is just used for testing, a good chunk of the logic was not written by me, but instead reviewed.
 This only stands for this module.